Cookies on this website

 Senior Clinical Research Fellow in Plastic Surgery

 I studied medicine at Merton College, Oxford, where I was a Postmaster (senior scholar), and was awarded the Martin Wronker Prize for finishing top of my year at Oxford University in the Medical Sciences BA degree.
-After qualifying as a doctor, I completed the Academic Foundation Programme in Oxford.
-Following a stint as a visiting research scholar at UCLA, I undertook my Core Surgical Training in London, and started my specialist surgical training in Plastic Surgery in the South West Deanery in 2013.
+After obtaining my medical qualification, I completed the Academic Foundation Programme in Oxford followed by Core Surgical Training in London, plastic surgery training in the South West and Thames Valley Deaneries, and a post-CCT Fellowship in peripheral nerve surgery at the Royal National Orthopaedic Hospital, Stanmore and the Cleveland Clinic, London.

-From 2016-19, I returned to Oxford to study for a DPhil under the supervision of Prof Dominic Furniss (NDORMS) and Prof David Bennett (NDCN), investigating the genetic basis of carpal tunnel syndrome (CTS), a very common and disabling hand disease caused by compression of the median nerve in the wrist.
+I was an MRC Clinical Research Training Fellow from 2016-19 and undertook my DPhil (PhD) under the supervision of Prof Dominic Furniss and Prof David Bennett at Oxford.
+My thesis delineated the genetic architecture of carpal tunnel syndrome (CTS), a very common and disabling hand disease caused by compression of the median nerve in the hand.
 We performed the first ever genome-wide association study in CTS, and identified several genes and biological pathways that play a central role in determining an individual's susceptibility the disease.

-In 2020, I was appointed as NIHR Clinical Lecturer in Plastic Surgery in Oxford, and obtained my CCT in 2023.
-I split my time equally between the hospital and the laboratory.
+I was appointed as NIHR Clinical Lecturer in Plastic Surgery in Oxford in 2020, and I was awarded a Versus Arthritis Career Development Fellowship in 2024.
+As a surgeon-scientist, I split my time between the hospital and the laboratory.
 My clinical interest is in peripheral nerve surgery, and my closely related research theme is translational at its core.
-I use advanced genomic, bioinformatic, and molecular biology techniques in "bench-to-bedside" research that has the ultimate goal of improving clinical outcomes for people with CTS and other nerve injuries.
+I use genomic, molecular biology, and experimental medicine techniques in "bench-to-bedside" research that has the ultimate goal of improving clinical outcomes for people with CTS and other types of nerve injury.
 This includes:

 - Elucidating the pathological mechanisms that underlie CTS and related nerve compression injuries, with a focus on understanding the changes that take place in the connective tissues that surround the nerve.